Skip to content

 • Do I get to choose which doctor treats me?

-• Can you guarantee that I receive a private room?
+• Can you guarantee that I will receive a private room?

-• What are the benefits to me for using my private health insurance?
+• What are the benefits of my private health insurance?

 Are you heading to hospital?